canitry/cse15l-lab-reports/lab-report-3-week-6.md

 ![My ssh config file in directory](r3config.png)
 I used the following command `notepad config` to open the file in notepad
 ![open with notepad](notepadconfig.png)
-This is the config file open in notepad, you can see the necessary ilnes inside<br>
+This is the config file open in notepad, you can see the necessary lines inside<br>
 `Host ieng6`<br>
     \<tab\> `HostName ieng6.ucsd.edu`<br>
     \<tab\> `User cs15lsp22zzz (use your username)`<br>